Extended Ignatian Exercises

 History of the Ignatian Exercises:

 Over four hundred years ago, Ignatius of Loyola underwent a process of conversion that changed the course of his life.
-This account of his experiences and plan for sharing them with others became known as the Spiritual Exercises of St. Ignatius or the Extended Ignatian Exercises (EIE).
+This account of his experiences and plan for sharing them with others became known as the Spiritual Exercises of St. Ignatius.

 Although originally intended to be given as a 30-day silent retreat with an individual director, Ignatius realized that, even in his own time, many people could not absent themselves from their work and daily lives for such a long period.
 He suggested alternate formats in which the Exercises could be made.
-This extended version invites someone to pray daily and meet weekly with a director over the course of approximately 7.5-9 months.
+The Extended Ignatian Exercises (EIE), also referred to as the 19th Annotation, invites someone to pray daily and meet weekly with a director over the course of approximately 7.5-9 months.

 The author and the Exercises may have been birthed in a different time, but the design of the Exercises is flexible enough to be adapted both to the person and the culture in which they are presented.
 The Exercises continue to impact individuals in a profound way.